 In my experience, there are two very distinct sorts of client.
 The ones who want to tick something off their list, and the ones who will cross continents to have the pleasure of working with you.
 Guess who’s nicer to work for?
 Guess who’s more inspirational?
 Guess who allows you to grow and develop as a creative?

-Ahead of my workshop in June, I wanted to share a few examples of creatives who do this really well.
+Ahead of the Creative Flair workshop in June, I wanted to share a few examples of creatives who do this really well.
 I hope you’ll find them as inspiring as I do!

 Fiona Pickles, Firenza Floral Design

-Three years ago we had the absolute pleasure of working with Fiona Pickles on my Branding for Florists workshop I ran for Rona Wheeldon of Flowerona fame.
+Three years ago we had the absolute pleasure of working with Fiona Pickles on the Branding for Florists workshop I ran for Flowerona.
 At the time, Fiona’s business was very much stuck in the hustle.
 She had no clear creative style.
 Her website was outdated (which, to be fair, she was only too painfully aware of) and work was a challenge.